Remember the good ol’ days when GKP was awesome?

 But these estimations are still useful, and far better than the vague ranges GKP shows.

-Hit the extension while browsing any webpage and it will pluck out the most relevant keywords from that page.
+Hit the extension on any webpage and it will pluck the most relevant keywords from the copy.
 (It’s like a keyword density checker, but better.)

-It displays the data as a word cloud, which you can also manipulate to refine the suggestions by relevance and number of words.
+It displays the data as a word cloud, which you can then play around with to refine the suggestions by relevance and number of words.

 Here it is in action on Bodybuilding.com’s list of the best protein powders: